 Welcome to Wick John O’Groats Airport

-Once a Viking settlement, and one of the busiest herring fishing ports, is now home to the Castle of Mey and Old Pulteney whisky distillery.
+Once a Viking settlement, and one of the busiest herring fishing ports, and now home to the Castle of Mey and Old Pulteney whisky distillery.

 In the far north of mainland Scotland, Caithness and Sutherland offer unspoilt natural surroundings, small enterprising communities, and natural wonders – wildlife, history and a unique local culture.